-Summary: If you have deleted an Outlook email, you could lose a vital message forever, which you might need later.
-The deleted emails in Outlook could also mean lost email attachments, including an invoice, business plan, or other important information.
-This blog post shares methods to recover deleted Outlook emails in vast scenarios for different Outlook versions.
-Before you read further, download the Free Trial of Stellar Repair for Outlook— a software that recovers deleted Outlook emails.
-We discuss the software-based method as well in the blog.
+Summary: If you have deleted an Outlook email, you could lose a vital message forever that you may need later.
+The deleted emails in Outlook could also mean lost email attachments, such as an invoice, business plan, or other important document.
+This post shares methods to recover deleted Outlook emails, in different scenarios, from different Outlook versions.
+You may also download the free trial version of Stellar Repair for Outlook — a software that can quickly recover deleted Outlook emails and save them to PST.

 Outlook Email Deletion Scenarios

-Scenario 1 – Deleted an Outlook Email by Pressing the Delete Key (Soft Deletion)
+Scenario 1 – Deleted Outlook Email by Pressing the Delete Key (Soft Deletion)

-This scenario is the most typical way you may have deleted an email, calendar entry, folder, etc. As mentioned earlier, the deleted items straightaway goes to the Deleted Items folder, and you can restore them from there.
+When you delete an email, calendar entry, folder, etc. using the Delete key, the deleted item straightaway goes to the Deleted Items folder.
+You can easily restore the item from there.
 Refer to Method 1 for the recovery steps for this scenario.

-Scenario 2 – Deleted an Outlook Email by Pressing <Shift +Delete> (Hard Deletion)
+Scenario 2 – Deleted Outlook Email by Pressing Shift + Delete Keys (Hard Deletion)

 When you delete an Outlook email or another item by pressing the Shift + Del keys, the email skips the Deleted Items folder in Outlook.

-The Outlook deleted email recovery methods in this scenario vary based on “how your Outlook is configured”, as follows:
+The Outlook deleted email recovery methods in this scenario vary based on “how your Outlook is configured”.

 Case 1: Outlook Configured Using IMAP

 Internet Message Access Protocol (IMAP) is a messaging protocol for receiving emails via a mail server.
-Email accounts configured using IMAP protocol store a copy of the emails on the server, allowing access to emails, calendar, contacts, and other mail items across different devices.
+Email accounts configured using IMAP protocol store a copy of the emails on the server, allowing access to emails, calendar items, contacts, and other mail items across different devices.

-So, if you use Outlook with IMAP, you can recover the permanently deleted Outlook emails from the mail server using the “Recover Deleted Items” option described in Method 2.
+So, if you’re using Outlook with IMAP, you can recover the permanently deleted Outlook emails from the mail server using the “Recover Deleted Items” option described in Method 2.

 Case 2: Outlook Configured Using POP

-Post Office Protocol or POP (aka POP3) is older than IMAP.
-For email accounts configured using POP, the mail server downloads the incoming messages to the user’s local system.
+Post Office Protocol or POP is older than IMAP.
+For email accounts configured using POP, the mail server downloads the incoming messages on the user’s local system.
 These messages are then removed or cleared from the mail server.
 So, there is only one copy of these messages, i.e., on the user’s computer.

-If you can access the messages only on the particular system where your email client is installed, you are using POP email.
-Else, you can check the email account settings or inquire the email administrator in your organization to know the configuration type.
+Note: If you can access the messages only on the particular system where your email client is installed, you are using POP email.
+Else, you can check the email account settings or ask the email administrator in your organization to know the configuration type.

-An Outlook client configured with POP stores emails, attachments, and other items locally in the PST file.
-The deleted emails, including those emptied from the Deleted Items folder, remain inside the PST file, but generally very difficult to recover.
+The Outlook client configured with POP stores emails, attachments, and other items locally in the PST file.
+The deleted emails, including those emptied from the Deleted Items folder, remain inside the PST file but are generally difficult to recover.
 Method 3 and Method 4 provide the steps to recover permanently deleted Outlook emails configured using POP.

 Scenario 3 – Outlook Emails Purged using “Recover Deleted Items” (Permanent Deletion)

-Aside from normal deletion and using the Shift + Del command, you may have purged Outlook emails using the Recover Deleted Items feature, available with Outlook accounts configured with Exchange Server using IMAP or MAPI.
+When you purge Outlook emails using the Recover Deleted Items feature.
+This is available in Outlook accounts configured with Exchange Server using IMAP or MAPI.